 Lake Tiak O’Khata

-This family-owned resort in Louisville boasts a restaurant, lake, cabins, two conference centers, and more.
-Fishing, swimming, tennis, basketball, and volleyball are available at Lake Tiak O’Khata.
+This family-owned resort in Louisville boasts a motel, restaurant, lake, cabins, conference centers, water slides and much more.
+Enjoy fishing, swimming, tennis, basketball, volleyball and paddle boats.

 Legion State Park

 Legion State Park features trails, picnic areas, a playground, visitor’s center, camping areas, cabins, and a lake.
 A day use fee per vehicle applies.
 Additional information about the park and events is available at Friends of Legion State Park website.

 Ivy Park has recently been renovated to include a splash pad, enhanced baseball fields, softball fields, soccer fields, tennis courts and a walking track.

 Noxubee National Wildlife Refuge